 If you should forget something, don’t worry!
 On board all our ships you will find a shop with a wide range of clothes and practical items. - On board it’s smart to wear ordinary shoes - Bring a memory card with a large capacity – there are sockets in the cabins to recharge photo equipment - The dress code aboard the ship is relaxed and casual and you are not expected to dress formally for meals - Extra shoelaces are also a good idea - Bring a good pair of binoculars - A small waterproof backpack is necessary for carrying essentials - Hiking boots with ankle support for joining expedition team hikes - Please remember to bring your passport and a copy of it - Sun protection - Sunglasses with UV filter lenses - Lip salve with UV protection.
 Dry, cold wind and sun often cause chapped lips - Money in the correct currency.
-Remember, our ships also accept several credit cards. - Remember to bring sufficient medication to last through any unforeseen delays - You will receive a wind and water resistant parka as a memento on all expedition ships except MS Nordstjernen and MS Santa Cruz, and MS Spitsbergen (West Africa tours) - Rubber boots are available upon request, at no extra cost, aboard all expedition ships, except MS Nordstjernen, MS Santa Cruz and MS Otto Sverdrup. - Adapter for European power outlets if your electronic devices do not have a European (type C) plug.
+Remember, our ships also accept several credit cards. - Remember to bring sufficient medication to last through any unforeseen delays - You will receive a wind and water resistant parka as a memento on all expedition ships except MS Nordstjernen, MS Santa Cruz, and MS Spitsbergen (West Africa tours) - Rubber boots are available upon request, at no extra cost, aboard all expedition ships, except MS Nordstjernen, MS Santa Cruz, and MS Otto Sverdrup. - Adapter for European power outlets if your electronic devices do not have a European (type C) plug.

 Expeditions to polar waters – this means voyages to Antarctica, Svalbard, Greenland, Canada and the Norwegian coast.